Thanks go to the organisers of the Creatures

 I have never made a single penny on anything I have uploaded, and do it purely for the joy of it.

-I provide files as is, and try to give full credit to the creator and
+I try to provide files as is, and do my best to give full credit to the creator and

 always provide links to their website, if it is defunct I have linked to the